 1/3 cup unsweetened cocoa powder

 Gather the ingredients.

-Line baking sheets with waxed paper or parchment paper and set aside.
+Line 3 large baking sheets with waxed paper or parchment paper.
+Set aside.

-In a large saucepan, combine the granulated sugar, unsalted butter, milk, cocoa powder, and salt.
+In a large saucepan, combine the sugar, butter, milk, cocoa powder, and salt.

-Bring to a boil over medium heat, stirring frequently.
-Continue to boil for three minutes.
+Bring to a boil over medium heat, stirring constantly.
+Continue to boil for 3 minutes.

-Remove the pan from the heat and stir in the oats and coconut.
+Remove the pan from the heat.
+Stir in the oats and coconut.

-Drop by tablespoonfuls on to the prepared baking sheets.
-Pressing down lightly to form the cookie shape.
+Drop by slightly rounded tablespoonfuls on to the prepared baking sheets (about 12 per sheet).
+Press down lightly to form a cookie shape.
 The cookies will harden at room temperature after about 30 minutes, or they can be placed in the refrigerator for 10 minutes to firm.
-Once set, enjoy!

 Can you use quick oats instead of old-fashioned oats?